openSUSE/news-o-o/_posts/2025/2025-11-04-raspberrypi5-opensuse.md

 It is finally happening.
 [Raspberry Pi 5](https://en.opensuse.org/HCL:Raspberry_Pi5) users can now look forward to proper support in openSUSE Tumbleweed.

-This is thanks to the hard work of many parties like SUSE Hardware Enablement team, [RaspberryPi](https://www.raspberrypi.com/), [Ideas on Board](https://ideasonboard.com/), [Linaro](https://www.linaro.org/), and many other engineers, along with Linux and [U-Boot](https://u-boot.org/) subsystem maintainers who were patient enough to review our patches.
+**And it is not just about U-Boot, it is so much more.** This is thanks to the hard work of many parties like SUSE Hardware Enablement team, [RaspberryPi](https://www.raspberrypi.com/), [Ideas on Board](https://ideasonboard.com/), [Linaro](https://www.linaro.org/), and many other engineers, along with Linux and [U-Boot](https://u-boot.org/) subsystem maintainers who were patient enough to review our patches.